ancuongnguyen07/AdvancedNetworking/socket-basics.md

 # Socket programming basics

-_Warning: this section is still work in progress, and not yet complete._

 Socket is the basic programming interface between user space applications and operating system.
 Commonly, socket encapsulates one communication session between the local application and a remote peer, for example in most common